EtheaDev/SVGIconImageList/README.md

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 **RELEASE NOTES:**

+17 Aug 2020: version 1.9 (VCL+FMX)
+ - FixedColor changed from TSVGColor to TColor
+ - Fixed assign FixedColor to icon in component editor
+ - Updated component editor to use TColorBox

 13 Aug 2020: version 1.8 (VCL+FMX)
  - Complete refactoring for full support of High-DPI